Get free weekly resources from us!

 Glendale, Arizona

-Instead of using the traditional attendance chart for my Sunday school class, I put up a large tree on the wall and allow the children to attach seasonal things when they come in.
+Instead of using the traditional attendance chart for my Sunday school class, I put up a large tree on the wall and allow kids to attach seasonal things when they come in.
 This helps us see how many kids are attending.

 In spring we put green leaves on the tree.
 Toward the end of summer, we add apples.
 Around the end of September, we harvest the apples and paste them in a paper basket that’s displayed on a wall.
 Then we start putting yellow, red, orange, green, and brown handprints for fall on the tree.
 At the end of November, we “rake” the leaves and paste them on a smaller tree.
 (I put the basket and trees aside to use in a calendar for a parents’ present).
 In December we create a tree out of green handprints and add ornaments to the tree.
 We add snowflakes during January and February.
 March brings flower blossoms and then we start the year over again with green leaves.